-Table 4.3 Priority policy recommendations for the next year for the devolved administrations Recommendations for the Recommendations for the Scottish Government Cross-cutting Surface transport Industry Waste Implement a new legal framework for emissions reduction.
+Table 4.3 Priority policy recommend dations for the next year for the devolved administration าร Recommendations for the Scottish Government Cross-cutting Surface transport Industry Waste Implement a new legal framework for emissions reduction.
 Publish and implement the Climate Change Plan.
 Improve public engagement on low-carbon choices.
-Improve public Develop policies for industrial resource efficiency. • Implement the recommendations from the incineration review.
+Develop an EV charging implementation plan.
+Publish a car-km reduction strategy.
+Develop policies for industrial resource efficiency.
+Implement the recommendations from the incineration review.
 Buildings Agriculture and land use Aviation Implement the Heat in Buildings Bill.
 Publish plans for non-residential buildings.
 Provide funding and delivery support for tree planting.
 Implement a delivery mechanism for peatland restoration.
 Publish a strategy for decarbonising aviation.
 Implement the Air Departure Tax.